n8n-io/n8n-docs/docs/doc2/table-extraction/group-function.md

 ![](/_images/doc2/image-30-1024x636.png){ loading=lazy }

 At this point, another advantage of DOC² comes into play.
-It extracts the data in the first step 1 to 1.
+It extracts the data in the first step.
 The result looks like this:

 ![](/_images/doc2/image-31-1024x633.png){ loading=lazy }